house-of-abbey/GarminHomeAssistant/examples/Actions.md

 # Actions

-A simple example using a scene as a `tap` menu item.
+Two simple examples using a scene and a cover as `tap` menu items.

 ```json
 {